Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The solution must meet the following requirements:

-• **Ensure that there are no active Azure Monitor alerts in the Production-A environment before the app is marked as complete.**
+- **Ensure that <mark>there are no active Azure Monitor alerts in the Production-A environment before the app is marked as complete<mark>.**

-• Minimize administrative effort.
+- Minimize administrative effort.

 What should you do?